zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 receive.
 Preferable, rederessable.

 [APZ 1.5] (#apz1 .5) {#apz1 .5 .ref .apz} "Ref.apz
-Wei” is a monotonous saying that there is no doubt that there is any other idea to say.
+Wei" is a monotonous saying that there is no doubt that there is any other idea to say.
 The unmistakable word.
 Two is the undivided word, the second undivided word, the neogus The word is the debugged word, this is the word in which the norm is.

 [APZ 1.6] (#apz1 .6) {#apz1 .6 .ref .apz} "Rules, is the properties of the treads
 Composite Composite Comfortable Smiles
-Exacertion of pleasure is a tidal sensation of an emotionalism It's what a spreader is”
+Exacertion of pleasure is a tidal sensation of an emotionalism It's what a spreader is"

-[APZ 1.7] (#apz1 .7) {#apz1 .7 .ref .apz} (i) “Will fantasy be a certain thought called manas.
+[APZ 1.7] (#apz1 .7) {#apz1 .7 .ref .apz} (i) "Will fantasy be a certain thought called manas.
 Manoconsciousness relics caused by hydiana, pandiera manyana If, this is said to be fantasy (heart).
 This is the heart of the heartJoined with the rule Birn with Wei is born together in its application
 Join was the same.
 (References are interesting) is the Thutu Hearts Harshasith has the secret minds that Santosha minds have climbed up to the heigh The Greatly Hearts Molok Hearts are Molok Hearts
 Wei.
-Does anyone like the man who has been, and “has” come to it The idea of being endowed, born (ii) man is the bad human man man, the person, The life is the primanic animal.
+Does anyone like the man who has been, and "has" come to it The idea of being endowed, born (ii) man is the bad human man man, the person, The life is the primanic animal.

-[APZ 1.8] (#apz1 .8) {#apz1 .8 .ref .apz} "Does anyone like,” is something inspiration
+[APZ 1.8] (#apz1 .8) {#apz1 .8 .ref .apz} "Does anyone like," is something inspiration
-What is it, whether something is fused, something is longed for, or any image or sound, or An odor or or taste or touch or hope is spoken of and man So the bugs have done this, so that the thing is desired is to be desired.”
+What is it, whether something is fused, something is longed for, or any image or sound, or An odor or or taste or touch or hope is spoken of and man So the bugs have done this, so that the thing is desired is to be desired."

 [Msdiv 2] (#msdiv2) {#msdiv2 .ref .msdiv} (1 - 2)

-[APZ 2.1] (#apz2 .1) {#apz2 .1 .ref .apz} "Swell Him Who Like Kam”
+[APZ 2.1] (#apz2 .1) {#apz2 .1 .ref .apz} "Swell Him Who Like Kam"
-Swell to him is to that man, or Brahman, or Doctor, or Holy Spirit or to the layman, or to the puddy, or to God or man, or to the man,” to the wills of kamah” Kama Inspiration Facts Receiver and Desire Receiver
+Swell to him is to that man, or Brahman, or Doctor, or Holy Spirit or to the layman, or to the puddy, or to God or man, or to the man," to the wills of kamah" Kama Inspiration Facts Receiver and Desire Receiver
 He who speaks of it. or go out of caramatrum, and also bear Ection by hand or inhalation, or by cow, or by inhalation (goat) by plane or sheep, or by otu, or by mule or go' Walk from the room, go through the kama craving, and the parquet.
 Swell to him that makes.
-“If the will is the “will” to the born animal It is necessary to have certain wishes for the 'Caramandiya' (KamaBind to) Kimatruzvu Rooms from the room to the room, from the room to the Kama Urtuwa room The rooms of the carcage are also the rooms of him.
+"If the will is the "will" to the born animal It is necessary to have certain wishes for the 'Caramandiya' (KamaBind to) Kimatruzvu Rooms from the room to the room, from the room to the Kama Urtuwa room The rooms of the carcage are also the rooms of him.
 Wizarding Amin' will be snatched.
 WILL WILL WILL WEY.

-[APZ 2.2] (#apz2 .2) {#apz2 .2 .ref .apz} "animal” is (hereinafter 1, 7 (ii))
+[APZ 2.2] (#apz2 .2) {#apz2 .2 .ref .apz} "animal" is (hereinafter 1, 7 (ii))
-Should be applied) "To clean the rooms.”
+Should be applied) "To clean the rooms."
 Go to those rooms or puriators.
 He or that The rooms are decelerated.
 How are those rooms deteriorating?
 Crops for his stay Kings or Moving.
 Thieves or abducted maths.
 Fire or burn.
 Water or float.
 Children who do not like them or bring them.
 Lent or loaned